bmlt-enabled/bmlt-workflow/README.md

 ## Installation
 Standard wordpress plugin installation procedure.
 Just copy the contents of this repo to your wp-content/plugins folder.

+## Contact/Issues
+For any other issues you find - please raise an issue here: https://github.com/bmlt-enabled/wordpress-bmlt-workflow/issues and/or reach out on BMLT slack #wordpress-BMLT-workflow

 ## Usage
 Locate **BMLT Workflow -> Configuration** in your Wordpress Admin page.
 You'll need to put in a valid BMLT server address, username and password and press the Test Server button.
 The username and password is a BMLT user who is configured as a **BMLT Service Body Administrator**.
 This user will be used to make changes to the service bodies they are configured as a **Full meeting list editor**.